familyoffice/auto_save_form/README.txt

 INTRODUCTION
 -------------

 This module enables functionality to persist form's data in browser's local storage and never lose it on occasional tabs closing, browser crashes and other disasters!

-The plugin listens for the form change and keyup events and then stores the values of your form controls (except password input) in the local storage and automatically clears the storage on form submit or reset.
+This plugin listens for the form change and keyup events and then stores the values of your form controls (except password input) in the local storage and automatically clears the storage on form submit or reset.

 REQUIREMENTS
 -------------

-No Requirement.
+This module not requires the any module.

 CONFIGURATION
 -------------

 Goto /admin/config/auto_save_form/autosaveformsid of your drupal installation enter comma separated drupal form ids